phil-opp/blog_os/blog/content/second-edition/posts/10-heap-allocation/index.md

 [_garbage collection_]: https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)

 Rust takes a different approach to the problem: It uses a concept called [_ownership_] that is able to check the correctness of dynamic memory operations at compile time.
-Thus no garbage collection is needed and the programmer has fine-grained control over the use of dynamic memory just like in C or C++, but the compiler guarantees that none of the mentioned vulnerabilities can occur.
+Thus no garbage collection is needed to avoid the mentioned vulnerabilities, which means that there is no performance overhead.
+Another advantage of this approach is that the programmer still has fine-grained control over the use of dynamic memory, just like with C or C++.

 [_ownership_]: https://doc.rust-lang.org/book/ch04-01-what-is-ownership.html

 ### Allocations in Rust

-First, instead of letting the programmer manually call `allocate` and `deallocate`, the Rust standard library provides abstraction types that call these functions implicitly.
+Instead of letting the programmer manually call `allocate` and `deallocate`, the Rust standard library provides abstraction types that call these functions implicitly.
 The most important type is [**`Box`**], which is an abstraction for a heap-allocated value.
 It provides a [`Box::new`] constructor function that takes a value, calls `allocate` with the size of the value, and then moves the value to the newly allocated slot on the heap.
 To free the heap memory again, the `Box` type implements the [`Drop` trait] to call `deallocate` when it goes out of scope:

 [**`Box`**]: https://doc.rust-lang.org/std/boxed/index.html
 [`Box::new`]: https://doc.rust-lang.org/alloc/boxed/struct.Box.html#method.new